leanprover/lean4/doc/metaprogramming.md

 syntax "{" brack "}" : brack
 ```

-Finally, we need a way to build _LEAN4 terms_ from this grammar -- that is, we must translate out of this
+Finally, we need a way to build _Lean 4 terms_ from this grammar -- that is, we must translate out of this
-grammar into a `Dyck` value, which is a LEAN4 term.
+grammar into a `Dyck` value, which is a Lean 4 term.
 For this, we create a piece of syntax,
 called `fromBrack% brack : term`, which receives a `brack` and produces a `term`.

 ```lean